Living or moving to Spain Official Guidance

 If you visit other Schengen area countries outside Spain, make sure you do not exceed the visa-free 90 days in any 180-day period.
 You are responsible for counting how long you stay under the Schengen visa waiver, and you must comply with its conditions.

-Different rules apply to EU countries that are not part of the Schengen area.
+Different rules apply if you are travelling to other EU and Schengen countries as a resident of Spain.
 Check each country’s travel advice page for information on entry requirements.

 If you were living in Spain before 1st January 2021

-When you travel, carry your residence document (the green A4 certificate or credit card-sized piece of paper or the TIE) or frontier worker permit issued under the Withdrawal Agreement, in addition to your valid passport.
+When you travel, carry your residence document or frontier worker permit issued under the Withdrawal Agreement, in addition to your valid passport.

 You must proactively show your residence document (the green A4 certificate or credit card-sized piece of paper or the TIE) if you are asked to show your passport at border control.
 If you have applied for, but not yet received, your residence document, show proof that your application is in progress.